w3f/polkadot-wiki/docs/learn/learn-comparison-avalanche.md

 #### X-chain (Exchange)

 The X-chain is responsible for the transaction layer of the Avalanche blockchain.
-It uses a UTXO model like Bitcoin vs Polkadot which uses an account model like Ethereum.
+It uses a UTXO model like Bitcoin whereas Polkadot uses an account model like Ethereum.

 <!-- TODO: Figure out what a Directed Acyclyc Graph (DAG) is in accordance to a linear blockchain.
 And state the different in the Polkadot model -->